The Department of Statistics at Western Michigan University offers the following programs:

 - List of courses including catalog description.

 - Classes are offered on a rotating basis.
 Plan your schedule accordingly.

-Please complete the application by Feb.
-15 if you are interested in a teaching assistantship for the next fall semester.
+- Application (complete by Feb.
+15 if you are interested in a teaching assistantship for the next fall semester)

 Make a difference